NCIP/cagrid-portal/cagrid-1-0/Applications/cagrid-portal/README.txt

    - That's the 3rd icon from the left.
 It looks two pieces of paper.
 12. Click on the "Import/Export" tab.
 13. Click on the "Import" sub tab.
-14. Select NONE of the checkboxes.
+14. Select the "Portlet Preferences" and "Portlet Data" checkboxes.
 15. Press the "Browse..." button to navigate to and select "guest-community.lar"
 16. Press "Import"